Guernouille/Stadium_Editor/README.md

 # Stadium_Editor
 An editor and randomizer for Pokémon Stadium

-Work in progress, about 85% done at the moment.
+Work in progress, about 80% done at the moment.

 TO DO:

+Pokémon and Move randomization

 France / Germany / Spain versions support